 It wasn’t until the 1970s that English would start to appear on television, with his role of maintenance man Mr. Harman in Are You Being Served? being the most memorable.
 His last television role was that of a newspaper seller in an episode of Magnum PI in 1985.

-English and his wife Ivey never had children.
-She passed away in 1975 and in 1977 he married Teresa Mann, a 22-year-old dancer the comedian had met when they were both performing in pantomime in Wimbledon.
+English and his wife Ivy had two children, Ann and Anthony.
+Ivy passed away in 1975 and in 1977 he married Teresa Mann, a 22-year-old dancer the comedian had met when they were both performing in pantomime in Wimbledon.
 Their daughter, Clare-Louise, was born in 1981 and John Inman and comedian Jack Douglas, star of the Carry On films, were named as godparents.
 The marriage didn’t last.
 English’s daughter would grow up to become an actress, training at first LAMDA and then RADA from where she got her Masters Degree in acting in 2012.

 English died in 1995 due to complications from emphysema.
-His remains were interred with those of his first wife, Ivey, in a plot at The Park Crematorium in Aldershot.
+His remains were interred with those of his first wife, Ivy, in a plot at The Park Crematorium in Aldershot.

 To contact Heather: